azdavis/millet/docs/known-issues.md

 [CMU 15-150][15-150] students might want to check out [this doc][for-150].

-- No error is emitted for the value restriction.
 - The distinction between equality types and non-equality types is ignored.
 - Some language constructs like `abstype` are not supported.
 - Default path variables are not defined.